50th GST Council: One Levy for Skill and Chance Games

 “This decision will wipe out the entire Indian gaming industry and lead to lakhs of job losses and the only people benefitting from this will be anti-national illegal offshore platforms,” Landers added.

-“A change in valuation to tax on the total consideration will cause irreversible damage to the industry, loss of revenue to the exchequer, and loss of employment for lakhs of skilled engineers,” Federation of Indian Fantasy Sports (FIFS) Director-General Joy Bhattacharjya said.
+“A change in valuation to tax on the total consideration will cause irreversible damage to the industry.
+As well as loss of revenue to the exchequer.
+And loss of employment for lakhs of skilled engineers.”
+Federation of Indian Fantasy Sports (FIFS) Director-General Joy Bhattacharjya said.

 Union FM: The Exchequer has no Business Distinguishing b/n Skill and Chance

-According to FM Sitharaman, the GST Council recommendations are based purely on tax considerations, even though the moral aspect was also discussed, and are not intended to be “killing any industry.”
+According to FM Sitharaman, the GST Council recommendations are based purely on tax considerations.
+This, even though the council also discussed the moral aspect.

-“Whatever be the decision on each of the games being either skill-based or chance-based or neither is not something we’re looking at,” the FM explained during the press conference after the GST Council Meeting.
+The FM explained during the press conference after the GST Council Meeting.
+“Whatever be the decision on each of the games being either skill-based or chance-based or neither is not something we’re looking at.”

 “We are purely looking at that which is being taxed…because it creates value, profit is being made, wagers are being levied… and based on the wager people are making windfall.
 Today’s decision looks at that aspect,” Nirmala Sitharaman added.